 The feel of fresh understanding, an infusion of light; the sweet flood of a new knowing pouring into and integrating one’s soul, familiarizing it with its own forgotten wholeness and perfected peace.
 This is our hope in prayer: To become one with the Living Light whose dawning opens the doorway to the Divine.

 In this short talk, Guy Finley reveals why it is so important to wake up and come back to the present moment, instead of being lost in a dream.
 Our current nature thinks it can add something to Life.
 When we see a beautiful scene in nature, or hear glorious music, we know that there is no need to add one thing to it.
 Our task is to discover that all we will ever need is already within us right now, and that to do what I am doing with my full attention is to be connected to the present moment that is a living Wholeness.

-Click here to listen to “A Glimpse of Forever”
+Click here to listen to “Wake Up to a New Order of Wholeness”

 The past is as powerless to darken the present moment, as is a shadow to reach up and drag down the form that casts it.